 If the response to antiretroviral treatment is good, the viral load is usually less than 400 copies/ml (i.e. an undetectable viral load) by six months.

 An undetectable viral load.
+This is the best indicator of successful treatment.

 An undetectable viral load is the best indicator of successful treatment.